-Rating: Very Strong Cellular Footprint: 2G/3G/4G in Europe with 98% coverage, as well as 17 countries in Africa and the Middle East.
-5G covering 239 French municipalities (April 2021) and 121 conurbations in Spain (January 2021), along with coverage in Belgium, Luxembourg, Poland, Slovakia, and Romania.
-Supports over 24.3 million connections/objects including LoRa connections.
-GMA and Bridge Alliance provide cellular connectivity in 142 markets.
-LPWAN Support: LoRaWAN network covers 95% of French population and several cities in Romania and Slovakia.
-LTE-M and NB-IoT in Belgium, with LTE-M in five countries.
-Roaming with KPN will provide broader LTE-M coverage in Europe, with expansion in U.S. and Japan.
-Other Access Options: Fixed, WiFi, RFID for asset tracking, Home Gateway (e.g., Live Intercom), Bluetooth/zWave/ZigBee, and UWB.
-The IoT Device Catalogue has over 100 devices, including gateways, modems, modules, and starter kits (LTE-M, LoRa, LTE-M, and NB-IoT) for numerous applications: asset tracking, smart metering, smart operations, smart buildings, and daily life.
+Rating: Very Strong Cellular 2G/3G/4G in Europe with 98% coverage, as well as 17 countries in Africa and the Footprint: Middle East.
+Plans are in place to switch off 2G and 3G in France and other European markets between 2025 and 2030.
+5G covering 900 French municipalities (August 2022) and further plans to cover 1,100 towns in Spain by end of 2022, along with coverage in Belgium, Luxembourg, Poland, Slovakia, Romania, and Moldova.
+Currently 5G NSA in France, Spain, Poland, Romania, and Slovakia, with 5G SA planned for 2023.
+Supports over 32.3 million IoT connections/objects, including LoRa connections.
+Roaming coverage (including via GMA and Bridge Alliance) provide cellular connectivity in 157 markets, including 5G NSA agreements in 23 countries.
+LPWAN Support: Public LoRaWAN network covers 95% of French population and several cities in Romania and Slovakia; Orange reaffirmed its support of LoRaWAN until 2027.
+LTE-M networks, now deployed in every European Orange country, and now 49 open routes for LTE-M roaming covering 18 countries in Europe, North America and APAC (+5 ongoing test).
+NB-IoT in Belgium, Luxembourg, partially in Spain, Slovakia, and Romania.
+Fixed, WiFi, RFID for asset tracking, Home Gateway (e.g., Live Intercom), Bluetooth/ Other Access Options: zWave/ZigBee, and UWB.
+Orange is testing satellite IoT connectivity including integration with LoRaWAN.The IoT Device Catalogue has over 100 devices, including gateways, modems, modules, and starter kits (LTE-M, LoRa, LTE-M, and NB-IoT) for numerous applications: asset tracking, smart metering, smart operations, smart buildings, and daily life.
+Traction Rating: Strong Number of Q2 2022: about 32.3 million cellular and LPWAN connections.
+Connections by Connections: vertical: automotive/transport (50% of connections); smart cities and territories (25% of connections); industry/manufacturing (15% of connections); and daily life & healthcare (10% of connections).